-- 1. On 16 March 2023, ""the Data Subject") lodged a complaint pursuant to Article 77 GDPR with the Data Protection Commission ("the DPC") concerning Meta Platforms Ireland Limited ("the Respondent"). - 2.
-The DPC was deemed to be the competent authority for the purpose of Article 56(1) GDPR.
+- On 19 February 2023, "the Data Subject") lodged a complaint pursuant to Article 77 GDPR with Commission Nationale de l'Informatique et des Libertés ("the Recipient SA") concerning Meta Platforms Ireland Limited ("the Respondent"). - 2.
+In circumstances where the Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) GDPR, the Recipient SA transferred the complaint to the DPC on 7 June 2023.